-But I think, deep down, my head was still full of cosy memories of hotels with thick, duvets and views out onto frosted baroque rooftops.
+But I think, deep down, my head was still full of memories of cosy hotels with views over frosted baroque rooftops.
 And of mornings spent clipping up cobbled streets in winter boots, ducking into small, dimly-lit pubs to warm my hands on mulled wine.
-Oh yes, I understood that Prague could be cold, but my faded idealized memories had warmed it up a little.
+Oh yes, I understood that Prague could be cold, but my faded idealised memories had warmed it up a little.

-Of course, once actually living here, with two young children at my side, I have never again quite found the Prague of my pre-kids mini-break memories.
+Of course, once actually living here, with two young children at my side, I have never found the Prague of my pre-kids mini-break memories.

 Not to say that Prague can’t still enchant me on a bright winter’s morning.
-But, add to that scene a toddler, who despite the biting chill still resists wearing her mittens.
-Or a 6-year-old with bundles of energy to burn.
-Well, as you can imagine, the challenges of winter are a little different.
+But, add a toddler who, despite the biting chill, resists wearing mittens, or a 6-year-old with bundles of energy to burn.
+Well, as you can imagine, it can be a challenge.

-But, even though lazy winter days are now a distant memory, I have enjoyed discovering a different Prague.
+But, even though lazy winter days are now a distant memory, I’ve enjoyed discovering a different Prague.
 One of world-class museums, galleries and theatres, as well as family-friendly shopping malls, retro cinemas and miniature railways.
 So, this year, I’m armed with more knowledge to see us through the winter.

 Here are our favourite family-friendly indoor activities in Prague, perfect for a cold or rainy day: